 In 1993 and 1994, Lou Saporito and Dr. Bach directed the ventilator unit of Kessler Rehabilitation Institute (West Orange, NJ).
 The majority of patients had COPD and used tracheostomy mechanical ventilation (TMV).
 They had previously failed ventilator weaning parameters and spontaneous breathing trials in long-term acute care facilities.
-Yet, they were candidates for tracheostomy tube removal (known as decanulation).
-After decanulation, most patients subsequently weaned to sleep-only NVS.
+Yet, they were candidates for tracheostomy tube removal (known as decannulation).
+After decannulation, most patients subsequently weaned to sleep-only NVS.

 Weaning is accomplished by grabbing a mouthpiece for NVS fewer and fewer times as needed.
 The breathing muscles gradually regain strength.
-Because of difficulty clearing airway secretions, decanulation for people with COPD or related lung disease generally takes 6 to 8 weeks.
+Because of difficulty clearing airway secretions, decannulation for people with COPD or related lung disease generally takes 6 to 8 weeks.

-Decanulation permits people to return to the community, while avoiding the need for residence in ventilator units of nursing facilities (JBCVReports4).
+Decannulation permits people to return to the community, while avoiding the need for residence in ventilator units of nursing facilities (JBCVReports4).

 Through the tracheostomy tube, MIE pressures of 60 to 70 cm H2O are typically needed to achieve rapid and full apparent chest expansion followed by immediate full apparent lung deflation with adequate exsufflation cough flows.

-Decanulation to CNVS should not be performed before the patient has sufficiently practiced CNVS with a capped fenestrated cuffless tracheostomy tube (JBCV231).
+Decannulation to CNVS should not be performed before the patient has sufficiently practiced CNVS with a capped fenestrated cuffless tracheostomy tube (JBCV231).
 Changing of the tracheostomy tube to this variety may be a necessary intermediate step.

-After decanulation, MIE should be administered regularly by the patient's family member to maintain oxygen saturation above 94% on room air.
+After decannulation, MIE should be administered regularly by the patient's family member to maintain oxygen saturation above 94% on room air.
 Unless the patient had chronic bronchitis before undergoing tracheotomy, airway secretions typically resolve within two days of ostomy closure.
 Ostomy closure usually occurs in 1-3 days, but occasionally can take up to two months.
 If not closed by two months, suturing may be required.